jonclayden/soma/README.md

 # [1] -1.005039e-05  2.896569e-04
 ```

 Again, this is very close to the true location of (0,0).

-Finally, we can print the progress of the optimisation, showing the best cost function value at each iteration:
+Finally, we can plot the progress of the optimisation, showing the best cost function value at each iteration:

 ```R
 plot(x)